kriszyp/alkali/README.md

 	myForm.on('submit', function() {
 		workingCopy.save(); // now save the changes back to the original object })

+## Additional Variable Methods

+The following methods are also available on variables (but less frequently needed/used):

+### notifies(target)

+The `target` can be another variable, or any object with an `updated(updateEvent)` method that will be called with update notifications.
+The `updateEvent` has the following properties:
+`type` - This is the type of notification.
+The most common is `'refresh'`.
+`key`	- This is the name of the property or index of the position that was changed.

+### stopNotifies(target)

+This stops the notifications to the dependent variable, undoing the action of `notifies`.

+### updated(updateEvent)

+This is called to indicate that the variable has been updated.
+This is typically called between dependent variables, but you can also call this to indicate that an object in a variable has been modified.

+### apply(instance, functionVariable)

+This allows you to execute a function that is the value of a variable, with arguments that come from other variables, (and an instance variable) returning a new variable representing the return value of that function call.
+The returned variable's valueOf will return the return value of the function's execution.
+If the this variable, or the instance variable, or any of the argument variables are updated, than the returned variable will update.
+The function can be re-executed with the changed values on the next call to valueOf.

+### fixed

+This property can be set to true, when a variable holds another variable (acting as proxy), so that subsequent `put()` will not replace the contained variable, but will replace the value in the target variable.

 ## Which Listener To Use?